Institutional Review Board (IRB) Guidance

 As part of the review, FRA confirms:

-- each researcher has completed Human Subjects' Protection Training and Conflict of Interest disclosures if necessary
+- each researcher has completed Human Subjects' Protection Training within the past 3 years

 - the application is complete.
 We will also provide feedback on the content of the submission if requested.